-If you’re considering a business loan, there are a lot of things you need to bear in mind.
-With a wide range of loans on the market and various products designed for speed, short terms, growth projects, or small businesses, it’s hard to know where to start.
-There are also many different lenders on the market — you can get a business loan from high-street banks, challenger banks, online lenders, and small local specialists.Get a business loan
+With such a wide range of business loans and various finance products designed for speed, short terms, growth projects, or small businesses, it’s hard to know where to start when applying for a business loan.
+There are also many different lenders on the market from high-street banks, challenger banks, and independent lenders to niche alternative finance providers - it can be a task choosing which one would suit your business best.Apply for a business loan

-Alternative lenders are making it easier and quicker for SMEs to access funding.
-You may also be eligible for an unsecured business loan, meaning you won’t have to provide assets or property as security.
-Other options to consider include business credit cards and bridging loans (short-term business loans designed to get you from A to B).
+Alternative lenders are making it easier and quicker for SMEs to access funding than ever before.
+Your business may also be eligible for an unsecured business loan, meaning you won’t have to provide assets or property as security.
+Other options to consider include business credit cards and bridging loans which are short-term business loans designed to get your business from A to B quickly.

 With so many products and providers, the eligibility criteria, interest rates, and overall costs can vary significantly.
 Let’s take a look at everything you need to know about business loans.

 A business loan is a sum of money that the lender provides and the borrower pays back, plus interest, over a set period of time.
 Some lenders may even charge your business if you decide to pay your loan amount off early, so it's always important to read the terms and conditions of your loan.
 You can even apply for a business loan online, lenders will just need specific documentation in order to carry out checks and make a decision on if they can offer your business funding.

 Your business loans’ interest rate will depend on how risky the lender deems you when it comes to advancing you the money.
 If your loan has a fixed interest rate, the rate remains the same meaning you’ll pay a set amount of interest for the term of the loan.
 Floating rates, on the other hand, change in line with the lender’s interest rate as well as the rate the Bank of England sets.